resteex0/dns-redirectors-report/README.md

 # B- network intrstion detection system
-dont foreget to check yoyr IDS WORKING AS DEAMON in backgound to detection and logging for any alert exampl3 suricata tool
+dont foreget to check yoyr IDS WORKING AS DEAMON in backgound to detection and logging for any alert example suricata tool

+# C- dont stop sniffing on your network rotational
+sometimes the attackers is success connection to outside network to c2 server , should take snaping traffic with wireshark or tshark or tcpdump and archiving as pcap for intrusion analaysis in two mode THIS VERY HIGH NOTES AS FOLLOING

+( two traffic capture modes )
+a- active with starting browsing on intenet and save pcap with ending your activity on outside your network b- passive , is not making any activity on internet or outside network , capture traffic for 1000 packets example and sace pcap

+after this comparing analysis between two modes , if you getting any activity dns or url or domain or external ip in second mode you already compromised and should block this traffic and defending to prevent in another round

 # DEFEND